-Otherwise, I hope it has made some sense all along, and if nothing else, that you have learned a little bit.
+Otherwise, I hope it everything else makes sense — and, if nothing else, that you have learned a little bit about link building.

 Can I buy links?

-As I mentioned above, Google has implemented a number of algorithm changes that make quantity not the solution – always think quality over quantity.
-On the contrary, Google can see the relevance of your links, and the strength of the domains from which you link.
+As I mentioned above, Google has implemented a number of algorithm changes which mean that quantity is not the solution when it comes to link building — so you should always think quality over quantity.
+Google can see the relevance of your links, and the strength of the domains from which you link.

-Not only do you not get any value out of these links, you will actually damage your domain and potentially end up losing large portions of your traffic.
+Not only do you not get any value out of purchased links; you will actually damage your domain and potentially end up losing large portions of your traffic.

-You can technically buy links, but it must be in the form of sponsored articles — however, this is not good link building, as it is direct payment for a link.
-It is also seen in several places that people buy links directly, without it being stated as “sponsored content”.
-On the other hand, this is illegal, cf. the Marketing Act.
+You can technically buy links, but they must be in the form of sponsored articles — however, this is not good link building, as it is direct payment for a link.
+There are also many instances where people buy links directly, without it being shown as “sponsored content”.
+This is actually illegal, cf. the Marketing Act.